Regularity results for pluriclosed flow: Nonsingular solutions

 defined for $t > \frac{1}{\gl_i}$.
-There is a subsequence, also denoted by $g_i$, which converges up to diffeomorphisms on $M$.
-Since $\mathcal W_+$ is invariant under this type of rescaling, and is monotone increasing and bounded above, it is clear that the limit must be an expanding soliton, which is necessarily K\"ahler Einstein, a contradiction. \end{proof} \end{thm}
+By the estimates we have shown and the compactness theorem of (\cite{Streets}) there is a subsequence of $\{(M, g_i(t), J) \}$, also denoted by which in the Cheeger-Gromov sense to a limiting pluriclosed flow $\{(M_{\infty}, g_{\infty}(t), J_{\infty})\}$.
+Since $\mathcal W_+$ is invariant under the blowdown rescaling, and is monotone increasing and bounded above, it is clear that $W_+$ is constant along $g_{\infty}$, which thus must be an expanding soliton, and hence is a K\"ahler-Einstein metric.
+In particular, we have that $(M_{\infty}, g_{\infty}(1), J)$ is a K\"ahler manifold.
+By the Hodge decomposition since $(M_{\infty}, J_{\infty})$ is K\"ahler we have that $b_1(M_{\infty})$ is even.
+On the other hand by the diameter and injectivity radius bounds we have that $M \cong M_{\infty}$, and $b_1(M) = 1$.
+This is a contradiction, finishing the proof. \end{proof} \end{thm}

 By general theory (\cite{Nakamura} Lemma 2.2) the curve is either a rational curve, rational curve with double point, or an elliptic curve.
 If the curve is elliptic, the manifold is known (Nakamura \cite{Nakamura}, Enoki \cite{Enoki}).
 Furthermore, Class $\seven^+$ surfaces which contain $b_2$ rational curves automatically contain a global spherical shell by the result of Dloussky, Oeljeklaus and Toma \cite{DOT}.
 Therefore we see that Conjecture \ref{strongexistenceconjn2} implies the classification of Class $\seven^+$ surfaces with $b_2 = 1$, a theorem obtained by Teleman using gauge theory \cite{Tel2}.
 Furthermore it implies a concrete complex analytic conclusion on \emph{any} Class $\seven^+$ surface.
 It seems likely that a more detailed analysis of the limit points can yield the entire classification of Class $\seven^+$ surfaces as a consequence of Conjecture \ref{strongexistenceconjn2}.